 Rather than provide the FVIII gene in an episomal location, which risks dilution from cell division or cell death as well as episomal transcriptional silencing, our approach is to insert a FVIII DNA cassette into a "safe harbor location," within an intron of the albumin gene that is not expected to have deleterious effects.
 FVIII expression is then driven by the strong native albumin promoter.
 This approach has previously been demonstrated in preclinical studies to lead to therapeutically relevant expression of a different clotting factor (Factor IX) with negligible impact to systemic circulating albumin levels.
 Our FVIII knock-in approach is designed to provide stable expression and clinically relevant circulating levels of FVIII, even at low integration rates because of the strength of the albumin promoter.
 We have demonstrated the feasibility of the FVIII gene knock-in approach in mice with several mouse specific guides and different FVIII DNA donor cassettes, with integration of the FVIII gene leading to FVIII mRNA expression and therapeutically relevant levels of FVIII protein in the blood.
-In an ongoing NIP study we demonstrated integration of a surrogate cynomolgus-FVIII cassette (used to avoid immune response that would occur with a foreign human FVIII protein) and observed therapeutically relevant levels of the cyno-FVIII protein encoded by the integrated cassette in all 3 treated animals that has extended for 4.5 months following a single dose of the AAV-cFVIII virus followed five weeks later by a liver trophic LNP encapsulating the mRNA encoding MG29-1 and guide 2 at a dose of 1mg/kg body weight.
-We intend to continue measuring FVIII levels in these monkeys up to the 12 month time point to generate a robust data set on durability.
+We are finalizing donor DNA cassette optimization and performing our next set of NHP studies to demonstrate and quantify FVIII integration and FVIII protein expression.
+In parallel, we are manufacturing mRNA, guide RNA, AAV and LNP to support future investigational new drug ("IND")-enabling studies.
+We expect to select a final development candidate in the first half of 2024 and initiate IND-enabling Good Laboratory Practices studies thereafter.